alexhroom/freebird/README.md

     <--
 ```

-which is a TOML-formatted list of items: \"weave\": what file ending the
+which is a TOML-formatted list of items:
-woven documentation should have. \"tangle\": what file ending the
+- \"weave\": what file ending the woven documentation should have.
+- \"tangle\": what file ending the tangled source code should have.
-tangled documentation should have. \"begin~src~\": how the weave
+- \"begin~src~\": how the weave language begins a code block.
-language begins a code block. \"end~src~\": how the weave language ends
-a code block.
+- \"end~src~\": how the weave language ends a code block.

 Other optional header items can be added where supported.

 In this example, the freebird document would be Markdown documentation
 on C++ code.